KattyKing/Micropython/ADC/readme.md

 ## What does this circuit do?

-On one side there is simple light sensor made from photoresistor, its resistivity depends on light.
+On one side there is simple light sensor made from photoresistor (LDR), its resistivity depends on light.
 On the second side lays two LEDs.
-When the photoresistor is in the dark, blue LED will light up; when photoresistor in light is, than the green LED light up.
+When the LDR is in the dark, blue LED will light up; when LDR in light is, than the green LED light up.

 ![alt text](https://github.com/KattyKing/Micropython/blob/master/ADC/picture/ldr.jpg)

-How it works?
+## How it works?

-For what is ituseful?
+LDR and second resistor create a voltage divider.
+Voltage distribution is changing due to change of LDR resistivity.
+Pin A0 is reading the voltage value on LDR (0-3.3 V) and converts it into value between 0-1023.
+So when resistivity of both reistors is the same,  the value on A0 will be 512.
+Based on this input value it is posible to control some output.
+In this example it is controling choice of LED.

 ![alt text](https://github.com/KattyKing/Micropython/blob/master/ADC/picture/ldr_scheme.png)